google/santa/docs/introduction/binary-authorization-overview.md

 4. If there is no entry for the `vnode_id` in the cache a few actions occur:
     *   santa-driver hands off the decision making to santad.
-    *   A new entry is created in the cache for the `vnode_id` with a special value of `ACTION_REQUEST_BINARY`.
+    *   A new entry is created in the cache for the `vnode_id` with a special value of `SNTActionRequestBinary`.
 This is used as a placeholder until the decision from santad comes back.
 If another process tries to `execve()` the same `vnode_id`, santa-driver will have that thread wait for the in-flight decision from santad.
 All subsequent `execve()`s for the same `vnode_id` will use the decision in the cache as explained in #2, until the cache is invalidated.
-    *   If the executing file is written to while any of the threads are waiting for a response the `ACTION_REQUEST_BINARY` entry is removed, forcing the decision-making process to be restarted.
+    *   If the executing file is written to while any of the threads are waiting for a response the `SNTActionRequestBinary` entry is removed, forcing the decision-making process to be restarted.

 ###### User Space